 What a wonderful way to honor your loved one's memory and reflect on the sands of time and the lifetime and love that you shared.

-Since the hourglass was one of the few reliable methods of measuring time at sea, it may have been used as far back as the 11th century, where it would have complimented the magnetic compass as an aid in sea navigation.
+Since the instrument was one of the few reliable methods of measuring time at sea, it may have been used as far back as the 11th century, where it would have complimented the magnetic compass as an aid in sea navigation.

 Not until the 14th century is there actual evidence of their existence, appearing in a painting by Ambrogio Lorenzetti in 1328.
 The earliest written records came from the same period and appear on lists of ship supplies.